IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 ## Dropdown Item States

-The Dropdown items within the Simple Combo support three different states: **Idle**, **Hover** and **Focused**. **Disabled** and **Selected** states can be switched on and off from a boolean property.
+The Dropdown items within the Simple Combo support three different states: **Idle**, **Hover** and **Focused**. **Disabled** and **Selected** states can be switched on and off from boolean properties.
 The states of the Simple Combo Dropdown items are visually identical to the Combo Dropdown items without the checkbox icon for multiple selection.

 |  | Idle | Hover | Focused | Disabled |
 |  | ---- | ----- | ------- | -------- |